The heat kernel on curvilinear polygonal domains in surfaces: Introduction

 The next geometric spectral invariant was discovered by Pleijel \cite{pleijel} some forty years after Weyl's law.
 For an $n$-dimensional Riemannian manifold with smooth boundary, the $n-1$ dimensional volume of the boundary is a spectral invariant.
 About ten years later, McKean and Singer \cite{mc-s} proved that certain curvature integrals are also spectral invariants.
 For smooth surfaces and smoothly bounded planar domains, McKean \& Singer \cite{mc-s} and independently M. Kac \cite{kac} proved that the Euler characteristic is a spectral invariant.
 By the Gauss-Bonnet Theorem, this shows that the number of holes in a planar domain is a geometric spectral invariant for a planar domain.

 The tactic of both McKean \& Singer and Kac was to use the existence of a short time asymptotic expansion for the heat trace, together with the calculation of the coefficients in this expansion.
-Recall that the \emph{heat kernel} $H_M(t,z,z')$ on a Riemannian manifold $(M,g)$ is the fundamental solution of the heat equation on $M$:
+Recall that the \emph{heat kernel} $H_M(t,z,z')$ on a